Water Kefir vs Kombucha Tea Which is Better?

 No Pain, No “Grains”?

-Water Kefir vs Kombucha is a tough debate The kefir crystals are called “grains”, however this is just a term of convenience.
+The kefir crystals are called “grains”, however this is just a term of convenience.
 Water Kefir are not actually made from grain at all, and therefore do not contain any gluten.
 Instead, the “grain” is a polysaccharide crystalline structure that the bacteria and yeast create.
 They make this little “house” for themselves, which then makes it possible to share the brew with others.
 Nice survival trick those little happy microorganisms have developed!

 Like all pets or plants, these grains have specific needs: they like to eat certain foods and hang out in the right conditions to thrive and reproduce.
 However, they are also incredibly flexible and, once you have extras on hand, can be used to ferment a wide variety of substrates including fruit juice, coconut water and more!
 Highly prolific, extra grains can even be eaten like a probiotic pearl or tossed into a smoothie.